bagarianomit-ux/Marketplace-Growth-Customer-Experience-Analysis/01_business_understanding/01_business_problem.md

 ## Business Problem

-Although the marketplace records every customer interaction and transaction, the raw operational data alone does not explain why business performance changes or where the greatest improvement opportunities exist.
+Although the marketplace captures extensive operational and transactional data, it does not explain why business performance changes or where the greatest improvement opportunities exist.

 Key business questions include: